UTSA vs. San Diego State Frisco Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 San Diego State Stats and Trends

-- In San Diego State's 13 games this season, it has six wins against the spread.
+- In San Diego State's 13 games this year, it has six wins against the spread.

 - The Aztecs are 3-1 ATS when underdogs by 2.5 points or more this season.

+- San Diego State has eclipsed the over/under in 46.2% of its opportunities this year (six times over 13 games with a set point total).

+- The Aztecs rack up 26.5 points per game, comparable to the 23.6 the Roadrunners give up.

-- San Diego State is 5-2 against the spread and 7-0 overall when the team notches more than 23.6 points.
+- When San Diego State records more than 23.6 points, it is 5-2 against the spread and 7-0 overall.

 - When San Diego State churns out more than 363.1 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Aztecs have 14 giveaways this season, while the Roadrunners have 26 takeaways .
+- This year the Aztecs have 14 turnovers, 12 fewer than the Roadrunners have takeaways (26).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.